bigbluebutton/bigbluebutton.github.io/_posts/2.3/2021-06-08-html5-accessibility.md

 - Grey - base typography color

 **_Note:_**
-**_The ChromeLense extension also provides the ability to view your browser using different personas of users who may view web content with various different visual impairments.
+**_The ChromeLens extension also provides the ability to view your browser using different personas of users who may view web content with various different visual impairments.
 This is particularly useful when deciding on appropriate color schemes to best suit a wider range of users._**

 ## Semantics